 This easy gluten free fruit cobbler recipe is one everyone should have in their gluten free recipe box.
+In fact, it’s so easy you can commit it to memory.

-In fact, this recipe has been in my family for generations without alteration, except by me to make it gluten free, which was about the easiest switcheroo you could imagine, since all I did was sub in my gfJules Flour for wheat flour.
+This recipe has been in my family for generations without alteration, except by me to make it gluten free, which was about the easiest switcheroo you could imagine, since all I did was sub in my gfJules Flour for wheat flour.

 Use any fruit combo you like and you can serve this recipe multiple times a week without risking boredom (I might have tried that once or twice!).